sourcegraph/srclib/TOOLCHAINS.md

    A Docker-containerized tool is a directory (under SRCLIBPATH) that contains a Dockerfile.
 There is no installation necessary for these tools; the `src` program knows how to build and run their Docker container.

+   When the Docker container runs, the project's source code is always volume-mounted at `/src` (in the container).

 Tools may support either or both of these execution modes.
 Their behavior should be the same, if possible, regardless of the execution mode.
 (TODO(sqs): Clarify